pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 Above you install:
 * dependencies needed for your documentation (`docs`),
-* required package dependencies in the `dependency` array and
+* required package dependencies in the `dependencies` array and
 * your package

 using pip.
 Below you